xlladdins/xll24/README.md

 C++ does not have named arguments so the `Function` class uses the [named parameter idiom](https://isocpp.org/wiki/faq/ctors#named-parameter-idiom).

-The member functions `.Category`, `.FunctionHelp`, and `.HelpTopic` are optional but people using your handiwork will appreciate it if you supply them.
+The member functions `Category`, `FunctionHelp`, and `HelpTopic` are optional but people using your handiwork will appreciate it if you supply them.

-You can specify a URL in `.HelpTopic` that will be opened when [Help on this function](https://support.microsoft.com/en-us/office/excel-functions-by-category-5f91f4e9-7b42-46d2-9bd1-63f26a86c0eb) is clicked in the in the
+You can specify a URL in `HelpTopic` that will be opened when [Help on this function](https://support.microsoft.com/en-us/office/excel-functions-by-category-5f91f4e9-7b42-46d2-9bd1-63f26a86c0eb) is clicked in the in the
 [Insert Function](https://support.microsoft.com/en-us/office/insert-function-74474114-7c7f-43f5-bec3-096c56e2fb13)